olakunleoladimeji/mariadb-kubernetes/mariadb-enterprise/README.md

 * docker (v17+)
 * kubernetes client (v1.9+), configured to access the Kubernetes cluster where MariaDB will runs as cluster admin

-Note: before running `make` a MariaDB cluster must be created and in an operational state.
+Note: before running `make`, ensure that a MariaDB cluster must be created and is in an operational state.

 ### Running a Sanity Test